-Prices start from NZ$ 589/per person, but to me it was one of the best adventures I got to experience in New Zealand.
+Prices start from NZ$ 619/per person, but to me, it was one of the best adventures I got to experience in New Zealand.
 Check the availability below.

-Whilst it may not be one of the most adrenaline filled activities, parasailing definitely offers a unique view over Queenstown.
-Queenstown Paraflights are one of the longest operating companies around here.
+Whilst it may not be one of the most adrenaline-filled activities, parasailing definitely offers a unique view over Queenstown.
+Queenstown Paraflights is one of the longest-operating companies around here.

 How much does it cost to go parasailing and how to book it?

-Prices vary on the amount of people.
+Prices vary on the number of people.
 When you book a triple flight (3 people strapped in a harness during one flight) then the price is NZ$ 99/per person.
-For a solo flight you will need to fork out NZ$ 199!
+For a solo flight, you will need to fork out NZ$ 199!

 5. Canyon Swing

-If bungy jumping 3 times in one day still seems like not enough for you, you can also book yourself onto the biggest swing in the world – 70 meter high, and 300 meter arch – The Nevis swing.
+If bungy jumping 3 times in one day still seems like not enough for you, you can also book yourself onto the biggest swing in the world – 70 meters high, and 300-meter arch – The Nevis swing.
 This swing will make you scream at the top of your lungs.

 The cool thing about it is that you can do it with your bestie!
 To add some extra adrenaline to the table you can do it upside down too!
 That’s the option I went for and I promised to never do that to myself again! just kidding.
 I am an adrenaline junkie.